 What do you see as some of the biggest challenges/opportunities in digital marketing today?

 I think with a bigger brand, it can be extremely tough to work with the smaller partners, even those who could really make an impact.
 Especially in the footwear space, it’s the smaller partners who tend to have the most dedicated audiences.
 Finding a streamlined approach to working with them is one of our biggest challenges outside of traditional digital marketing.

 Acceleration Partners provides us more than a high-performing team.
-We’re fully baked into the AP family, allowing Reebok to learn from other successful programs and work together towards the future of performance marketing.
+We’re fully baked into the Acceleration Partners family, which allows Reebok to learn from other successful programs and work together towards the future of performance-based marketing.